 Define VLANs Based on Enforcement States

-Use the following command lines to define the VLAN names, numbers, and SVIs based on known enforcement states in your network.
+Enter the following commands to define the VLAN names, numbers, and SVIs based on known enforcement states in your network.
 Create the respective VLAN interfaces to enable routing between networks.
 This can be especially helpful to handle multiple sources of traffic passing over the same network segments—traffic from both PCs and the IP phone through which the PC is connected to the network, for example.

 Note The first IP helper goes to the DHCP server and the second IP helper sends a copy of the DHCP request to the inline posture node for profiling.